Y0Coss/docs-fork/pages/network/load_balancer/order_freecertificate/guide.en-gb.md

 ## Objective

-The OVH Load Balancer service can be configured to support SSL termination.
+The OVHcloud Load Balancer service can be configured to support SSL termination.

 The purpose of SSL termination is to decrypt the incoming encrypted stream before forwarding it to the appropriate service, such as a web server.